evan2645/kubecon-2019-federation-demo/README.md

 The scripts and configuration files in this repository are intended to set up a simple SPIRE deployment, and facilitate the introduction of an Istio cluster to a SPIRE cluster via SPIFFE Federation.

 This is an example only.
-In addition to changes in Istio Pilot, the [Istio Federation Server](https://github.com/evan2645/istio-federation-server) is currently required.
+In addition to changes in Istio Pilot, the [Istio Federation Server](https://github.com/evan2645/istio-federation-server) is currently required to make this demo work in its entirety.

 ## Prerequisites and Assumptions
 In optimizing for speed of demo development, this example makes a large number of assumptions: